Ashutosh-Chauhan93/flask_blog_app/README.md

 # flask_blog_app
-a simple blog app using flask framework
+a simple blog app using flask framework of python